What to know

-- All vehicles driven on Massachusetts roads must pass an annual safety inspection
+- All vehicles driven on Massachusetts roads must pass a yearly safety inspection

-- If your motor vehicle passes the annual inspection, you will receive an inspection sticker.
-This sticker is valid for one year and will expire on the final day of the month indicated on the sticker
+- If your vehicle passes inspection, you'll get an inspection sticker.
+It's valid for one year and expires on the final day of the month on the sticker.

-- If your motor vehicle fails the inspection, you will receive a "reject" sticker.
-If your motorcycle fails the inspection, you will not receive a new sticker.
+- If your vehicle fails inspection, you'll get a "reject" sticker.
+Failed motorcycles don't receive a new sticker.

-- Vehicles with onboard diagnostic systems manufactured after model year 2002 must pass an annual emissions test
+- Vehicles with onboard diagnostic systems made after 2002 must pass an annual emissions test

-- Inspections are offered at more than 1,800 licensed inspection stations in Massachusetts
+- You can get an inspection at any of the 1,800 licensed inspection stations in Massachusetts

-- Fleets of commercial motor vehicles can be tested by mobile inspectors who bring testing equipment to company lots, or by a company employee who is licensed to conduct inspections
+- Fleets of commercial motor vehicles can be tested by mobile inspectors, who bring testing equipment to company lots, or by a licensed company employee

 - The Massachusetts Commercial Motor Vehicle Inspection is equivalent to the annual Federal Motor Carrier Safety Administration (FMCSA) U.S. Department of Transportation (DOT) inspection.
-This allows commercial motor vehicle owners to meet state and federal requirements with one inspection.
+Your commercial vehicle will be tested against state and federal requirements at the same time.

-- Driving any motor vehicle without a valid inspection sticker is a traffic violation and can result in a fine and affect your insurance rate
+- Driving any motor vehicle without a valid inspection sticker is a traffic violation.
+It may result in a fine and affect your insurance rate.